Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 Results for the model samples are shown in \cref{fig:etaS_vs_phi_stress50Pa_Model}, again plotted as a function of volume fraction and fat content.
 Note that the fit is only expected to fit relatively near jamming, as the leading coefficient $\alpha < 1$ is too small for $\eta^s$ to tend toward unity as $\phi\rightarrow 0$.

-Comparing the three systems at fixed $\phi$ reveals a consistent hierarchy: \begin{itemize}[noitemsep, topsep=0pt] \item The model liquor paste exhibits the highest relative viscosity, \item The model dark chocolate paste exhibits the lowest relative viscosity, and \item The pre-refined dark chocolate paste falls between these two. \end{itemize} This ordering correlates with particle size distribution (PSD).
+Comparing the three systems at fixed $\phi$ reveals a consistent hierarchy: the model liquor paste exhibits the highest relative viscosity, the model dark chocolate paste exhibits the lowest relative viscosity, and the pre-refined dark chocolate paste falls between these two.

+This ordering correlates with PSDs of the materials.
 Narrow PSDs generally yield smaller values of $\phi_{\rm m}$ or $\phi_{\rm J}$, and thus a larger relative viscosity at a given $\phi$ \cite{pednekar2018}.
-The liquor paste has a narrow PSD of small cocoa solids; the model dark paste has a broad PSD mixing small cocoa solids with large, unrefined sucrose particles; and the pre-refined dark paste PSD is also broad but less so because the sucrose particles are generally smaller than those in the model paste.
+The liquor paste has a narrow PSD of small cocoa solids; the model dark paste has a broad PSD mixing small cocoa solids with large, unrefined sucrose particles; and the pre-refined dark paste distribution is also broad but less so because the sucrose particles are generally smaller than those in the model paste.

-\cref{tab:AlphasBetas} shows the fitting parameters $\phi_{\rm m}$, $\alpha$, and $\beta$ obtained for the three pastes studied.
-The deviations of the viscosity data for the pre-refined dark chocolate pastes from the Maron-Pierce model are reflected in larger uncertainties of the fitting parameters for this system.
-Nevertheless, it can be noticed that the pre-refined dark chocolate and liquor pastes show very similar values for both $\alpha$ and $\beta$.
+\cref{tab:AlphasBetas} shows the fitting parameters $\phi_{\rm m}$, $\alpha$, and $\beta$ obtained for the three pastes.
+The deviations of the viscosity data for the pre-refined pastes from the Maron-Pierce model are reflected in larger uncertainties of the fitting parameters for this system.
+Nevertheless, it can be noticed that the pre-refined dark chocolate and liquor pastes show very similar values for both $\alpha$ and $\beta$, but quite different maximum packing fractions.